SofianeElNaggar/embeddingTest/Bart/results/README.md

 # Results Directory

 This directory contains the results of various experiments conducted to analyze the behavior and characteristics of BART embeddings.
-All these tests were performed at step 2 of the embedding process, meaning they include positional encoding and normalization.
+All these tests were performed at step 2 (*cf Bart README*)of the embedding process, meaning they include positional encoding and normalization.
 As a result, the findings are generally not highly relevant for understanding the raw embedding structure but provide insight into the post-processed embeddings.

 ### 1. change_dim